 Beyond a workers’ compensation claim, moreover, an accident victim may choose to file a personal injury claim against a third-party defendant.
 This can be an option to pursue when someone other than or in addition to the employer was responsible for the incident.
 The injured person typically bases this lawsuit on a claim of negligence, which requires showing that the third-party defendant owed the victim a duty of care, that the third-party defendant breached the duty of care, that the harm was a direct result of the breach, and that the victim sustained actual damages.

 A workplace accident victim can usually recover some measure of wage replacement and medical benefits through the workers’ compensation system.
 Their extent and duration often depend on whether the individual’s disability is partial, temporary and total, or permanent and total.
 A worker who files a third-party lawsuit to recover additional reimbursement beyond his or her workers’ compensation claim may also be able to recover pain and suffering, disfigurement, and some more subjective forms of damages.
 If you are pursuing a claim for benefits and a negligence action at the same time, an award from the third-party defendant may affect what you receive through the workers’ compensation system.
-It is often useful to consult a knowledgeable attorney in that situation.Discuss Your Work Injury Case in Coral Springs with a Pembroke Pines Workplace Accident Lawyer
+It is often useful to consult a knowledgeable attorney in that situation.Discuss Your Work Injury Case with a Workplace Accident Attorney in Pembroke Pines

-The experienced Pembroke Pines workplace accident lawyers at Cohn & Smith have helped many victims in the Coral Springs area and surrounding communities seek compensation after job-related accidents.
+The experienced accident lawyers at Cohn & Smith have helped many victims seek compensation after job-related accidents.
 If you or someone you know has been hurt at work, it is sensible to have a qualified attorney review your claim.
-We know that no amount of money can undo the harm you have suffered, but financial compensation can ease the burden of the expenses that arise from such an accident.
+Our Pembroke Pines workplace accident attorneys know that no amount of money can undo the harm you have suffered, but financial compensation can ease the burden of the expenses that arise from such an accident.
 To learn more, contact us online or call us at 954-431-8100.
 We have assisted clients from Tamarac, Sunrise, and Pompano Beach, among other areas.